HZB Guide for beamtime application

 Instruments / beamline available for long term proposals

 - Resubmission is possible only once and only for the half year directly after the first submission.

 - Resubmission does not guarantee beamtime.

-- In any case you cannot change your proposal.
+- You cannot change your proposal.

 - Resubmission is available in the ‘My proposal’ section of the GATE account.